 Joshua S. Moskovitz

 Joshua S. Moskovitz is a seasoned litigator who focuses on civil rights matters.
 He has been lead counsel on Section 1983 cases throughout the federal and state courts of New York.
 For the past three years, Super Lawyers has named Josh a "Rising Star" in the New York area for his civil rights work.
+Josh is regularly quoted in the news for his work.

 Before co-founding Bernstein Clarke & Moskovitz, Josh was a senior attorney at Beldock Levine & Hoffman, where he worked with legendary civil rights attorneys, including Myron Beldock.
 Josh has been part of the litigation efforts in landmark cases like the wrongful convictions of the Central Park Five, the ground-breaking stop-and-frisk case Floyd v.
 City of New York, and representing the Estate of Eric Garner.